jessuiii/ai-threat-monitoring/README.md

 This project currently represents an **early-stage MVP**.
 Planned future enhancements include:

-* Advanced model explainability visualizations
+* Advanced model explainability and visualization
-* Real-time data streaming
+* Real-time data streaming and ingestion
 * Authentication and role-based access control
 * Alerting and notification pipelines
-* Production-ready deployment
+* Production-ready deployment workflows

 ---

 ## Dataset

 This project uses the **UNSW-NB15** dataset for training and evaluation.
-Dataset files are included for experimentation and development purposes.
+The dataset is widely used in intrusion detection research and contains both normal and malicious network traffic samples.

 ---

-*This repository is intended for educational, research, and demonstration purposes.*
+This repository is intended for **educational, research, and demonstration purposes**.

-Just tell me 👍
 ```